Ali Mohammed Baqir al-Nimr

-Ali Mohammed Baqir al-Nimr (علي محمد باقر النمر; born 20 December 1994) is a Saudi Arabian former political prisoner who participated in the Saudi Arabian protests during the Arab Spring as a teenager.
-He was arrested in February 2012 and sentenced to death in May 2014, having previously awaited ratification of his sentence by King Salman of Saudi Arabia, which was to be carried out by beheading and crucifixion respectively.
+Ali Mohammed Baqir al-Nimr (علي محمد باقر النمر; born 20 December 1994) is a Saudi Arabian former political prisoner who participated in the 2011–12 Saudi Arabian protests during the Arab Spring as a teenager.
+He was arrested in February 2012 and sentenced to death in May 2014, having previously awaited ratification of his sentence by King Salman of Saudi Arabia, which was to be carried out by beheading and crucifixion.
 Ali's trial was considered unfair by Professor of Human Rights Law Christof Heyns, and Amnesty International, as well as French President François Hollande and Prime Minister Manuel Valls, who called for the execution to be stopped.

-Ali is the nephew of Sheikh Nimr Baqr al-Nimr, who was one of the 47 executed citizens during the 2016 Saudi Arabian mass execution.
-Ali's death sentence is presumed to have been overturned in April 2020, following several announcements from the Saudi government that people convicted as minors under 18 years of age were not to be executed and he was finally released from prison on October 27, 2021.
+Ali is a nephew of Sheikh Nimr Baqr al-Nimr, who was one of the 47 executed citizens during the 2016 Saudi Arabian mass execution.
+Ali's death sentence was overturned in April 2020, following several announcements from the Saudi government that people convicted as minors under 18 years of age were not to be executed and he was finally released from prison on 27 October 2021.

 Background, arrest, and sentencing

 Ali participated in the 2011–12 Saudi Arabian protests during the Arab Spring.
 According to a court judgment, he "encouraged pro-democracy protests using a BlackBerry smartphone".
 He was arrested on 14 February 2012.
-According to his father, the arrest was carried out by secret police ramming into him with their vehicle on a moonless night, resulting in multiple fractures and other injuries.
+According to his father, the arrest was carried out by secret police ramming into his son with their vehicle on a moonless night, resulting in multiple fractures and other injuries.
 Ali was hospitalised for several days.
 He was detained at a General Directorate of Investigations (GDI) prison in Dammam.
 He stated that he was repeatedly and severely tortured during his detention.

 On 27 May 2014, Ali was sentenced to death on charges of participation in anti-government demonstrations, having a weapon and using violence.
 His appeals to the Saudi Arabian Specialized Criminal Court and Supreme Court were rejected.

 Before April 2020, Ali was awaiting ratification by King Salman, after which his sentence of crucifixion and beheading would be carried out.
 Dawoud al-Marhoon, who had also been arrested as a 17-year-old in 2012 during the Eastern Province protests, was also sentenced to death by beheading in early October 2015.
 He was tortured during his detention and was convicted on the basis of a forced confession.
 As of 2020, Ali was still on death row, although the Saudi government has announced that the death penalty will no longer be applied to people convicted as minors, thus tentatively overturning his death sentence.